gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 ## 8. Networking

 Now, we need communication between the containers.
-From the documentation, it sounds like we need to set-up a virtual private cloud network (VPC).
+From the documentation, it sounds like we need to set up a virtual private cloud network (VPC).
 Let's read up on that.
 Two sources:

 1. [VPC networks](https://cloud.google.com/vpc/docs/vpc)
 2. [Private networking and Cloud Run](https://cloud.google.com/run/docs/securing/private-networking)